trampgeek/jobeinabox/README.md

 The [Moodle CodeRunner question type plugin](https://moodle.org/plugins/qtype_coderunner) requires a [Jobe server](https://github.com/trampgeek) on which to run student-submitted jobs.
 [JobeInABox](https://hub.docker.com/r/trampgeek/jobeinabox/) is a container image that provides a basic Jobe server that runs all the standard languages but does not have a mysql server installed so cannot use API-key access.
 For normal use, that's not a problem - API-key access is relevant only to Jobe servers delivering services to multiple clients.

-If you're looking for the ready to run container image itself, you'll find it [in the Docker Hub repo](https://hub.docker.com/r/trampgeek/jobeinabox/).
-This GitHub repository is relevant only if you wish to build your own customised container image.

-## Building your own image locally (strongly recommended)
+## Building and running your own image locally (strongly recommended)

-There are several ways to build and running a JobeInABox container, for example:
+There are several ways to build and run a JobeInABox container, for example:

 * [Podman](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users/)
 * [Buildah](https://www.redhat.com/sysadmin/building-buildah)